Learn how to conduct a retrospective in Kanban style. See how to inspect your workflow in detail and foster a spirit of continuous improvement.

 The Service Delivery Review is one of the seven Kanban cadences.
 It is the Kanban way of doing retrospectives and is focused on checking the team’s performance against commitments, customer-focused metrics, quality, lead time, classes of services, etc.

-First, you have to agree with your team at a specific time of the week to hold the Service Delivery Review and stick to it.
+To begin with, you have to agree with your team at a specific time of the week to hold the Service Delivery Review and stick to it.
 It will feel natural to teams used to the traditional way of doing Agile retrospectives after each delivery.

 10 Years Kanban Experience In 1 Free Book: